underthelaurels/RavelryProjects/README.md

 <br />

 ## Stash Organizer [WIP]
-Data visualization of yarn stash.
+Data visualization of your yarn stash.
 Sortable and filterable.
 Currently collects data from Ravelry and parses and prints out basic stash information.
+You can also dump the stash information as stash_dump.json, weight_dump.json, and color_dump.json by changing "org = StashOrganizer(0)" in stashOrganizer.py to "org = StashOrganizer(1)".
 I have added an example config file if you would like to try it out on your on your own machine!
-You can request api tokens at https://www.ravelry.com/pro/developer
+You can request Ravelry api tokens at https://www.ravelry.com/pro/developer

 <br />